smartlegionlab/smartlegionlab/README.md

 I am an independent researcher with 4 published works in computer security, information theory, and computational complexity - 3 paradigms and 1 technical report, all with DOI and practical implementations.

-> *"We don't create information - we discover mathematical truths that have always existed."*

 ---

 ## Quick Stats